cube-js/cube/docs/content/Cube.js-Backend/Query-Format.md

 }
 ```

-Be aware that e.g. `Last 7 days` does not include the current date.
-If you need
+Be aware that e.g. `Last 7 days` or `Next 2 weeks` do not include the current
-the current date also you can use `from N days ago to now`.
+date.
+If you need the current date also you can use `from N days ago to now` or `from now to N days from now`.

 ```js
 {